 “What are you doing for the holidays?” can be a loaded question in a new relationship.

 Should you spend it together?
 Should you be upset if you don’t?
-How soon is too soon to introduce him to your family?
+How soon is too soon to invite him to meet my parents?

 First, you should evaluate your relationship.